 - a.
-Report to the and DOLE Regional Office having jurisdiction over the workplace, in writing, all accidents, fatality and the result of the investigation of all Lost Time Accidents with or without major losses / damages in accordance with Rule 4 Section 14 Notification and Reporting of the RESHERR: - b.
+Report to the Bureau and DOLE Regional Office having jurisdiction over the workplace, in writing of all accidents, fatality, the result of the investigation of all Lost Time Accidents with or without major loss / damages in accordance with Rule 4 Section 14 Notification and Reporting of the RESHERR; - b.
 Utilize the fastest available means of communication and shall be made within twenty-four (24) hours after occurrence of any, but not limited to, the following incidents: - i.
-Fatal accidents;

-- ii.
-Hospitalization of three (3) or more persons; - iii.
-Accidental detonation of explosives including blasting agents; - iv.
-Explosion or blowout; - v.
-Accidental or over-exposure to ionizing radiation; - vi.
-Accidental exposure to immediately dangerous to life and health levels of toxic substances; and - vii.
+Fatal accidents; - i.
+Hospitalization of three (3) or more persons; - ii.
+Accidental detonation of explosives including blasting agents; - iii.
+Explosion or blowout; - iv.
+Accidental or over-exposure to ionizing radiation; - v.
+Accidental exposure to immediately dangerous to life and health levels of toxic substances; and - vi.
 Property damages amounting to One Million Pesos (Php1,000,000.00). - c.
 Investigate incidents (including near misses) by Authorized Personnel to identify and analyze root causes and system failures; and - d.
 Identify and implement corrective actions and continual improvement opportunities in order to prevent future incidents, based on generated incident data and incident investigations.